yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

     "./05.png"
   >}}

-Some more “internal” fixes were also done to Nook Inc.’s escape package, [bunnei](https://github.com/bunnei) implemented [time zone support](https://github.com/yuzu-emu/yuzu/pull/3909), and Windows users will find that yuzu automatically detects their time zone.
+[bunnei](https://github.com/bunnei) implemented [time zone support](https://github.com/yuzu-emu/yuzu/pull/3909), and Windows users will find that yuzu automatically detects their time zone.
 For those not on Windows (or want to spice up their life), you can manually change your system time via the "Custom RTC" option in the System settings.
-Previously yuzu always assumed a GMT+0 timezone was in place.
+Previously, yuzu always assumed the user was located in the GMT+0 time zone.

 [bunnei](https://github.com/bunnei) also improved the [saving mechanism](https://github.com/yuzu-emu/yuzu/pull/3665).
 Most games save their data in each user profile, but
 `Animal Crossing: New Horizons` does it via a “device” profile, so yuzu had to accommodate for that.

 ## Xenoblade specific fixes

-Rendering bugs are abundant in Xenoblade games, and they are not trivial to solve due to how these games are programmed.
+Rendering bugs are abundant in Xenoblade games, and they are not trivial to solve due to how the games are programmed.
 However, [Rodrigo](https://github.com/ReinUsesLisp) managed to fix most of them by [improving the texture cache](https://github.com/yuzu-emu/yuzu/pull/3991), this is thanks to work done by [gdkchan](https://github.com/gdkchan) from [Ryujinx](https://github.com/Ryujinx/Ryujinx).
 You can see the results below.